DaveC6662/ESP32-Temperature-Server/README.md

 Contributions are welcome.
 Please adhere to coding standards and include tests and documentation with your contributions.

 ## License
-This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Apache 2.0 License - see the LICENSE file for details.